BrandonEastwell/movie-discovery-app/README.md

 ## Known Issues
 - No way to reset password once forgotten
-- No mobile responsivness, mistakenly built with desktop first approach
+- No mobile responsiveness, mistakenly built with desktop first approach (next to fix)

 ## Todo
 > Feature list planned to be worked on in the future